WildCodeSchool/st-batch-processing-java/README.md

 # Batch Processing in Modern Java - Data Bulk Processing with Spring Batch

-This repository contains all sources and slides to replay the Tutoring-Session *Batches in Modern Java - Data Bulk Processing with Spring Batch*.
+This repository contains all sources and slides to replay the Tutoring-Session *Batch Processing in Modern Java - Data Bulk Processing with Spring Batch*.

 ## Prerequisites